-But it is not only the novel’s glamorous protagonist that has helped turn Emma into a classic.
-Austen finds a great deal of humor in her astute observations of the era’s social customs and conventions and she populates Emma’s village of Highbury with a wildly witty and entertaining collection of main and supporting players.
+It is not only the novel’s glamorous protagonist that has helped turn Emma into a classic.
+Austen finds a great deal of humour in her astute observations of the era’s social customs and conventions and she populates Emma’s village of Highbury with a wildly witty and entertaining collection of main and supporting players.
 The text is rich enough to invite readers back again and again, each time rewarding them with a new discovery.
 Emma is both a romance and a satire, a vivid depiction of life during England’s Regency period and a comedy of manners.

 Revisiting A Timeless Tale

 Emma had been brought to the big screen before—1995’s Clueless updated the story to modern-day, while 1996’s Emma took a more straightforward approach—but the time felt right to revisit the timeless tale.

 “Emma is such a wonderful story because it’s the “queen bee” story, it’s the spiky character,” says producer Graham Broadbent, whose company, Blueprint Pictures, partnered with Working Title on the project.

 “I think it’s one of Jane Austen’s most interesting novels because the lead is not the person you’re most comfortable with until you get comfortable with her.
 It felt like there’s a classic story to tell and a new generation that definitely hasn’t seen it.
 Can you make it bold?
 Can you make it fun?
 Can you make it interesting?
 If you can do all those things, it’s not a bad idea to have a go.”